cogentcore/core/bench/bench.md

 **VERY IMPORTANT** must run benchmarks from a go build and NOT from dlv debug session.

+* to get more interpretable results from pprof: `export GOMAXPROCS=1`

 * https://github.com/google/pprof/blob/master/doc/pprof.md
-	+ go tool pprof cpu.prof
+	+ pprof cpu.prof
 	+ list Style2D to see all the stuff happening in Style2D
+	+ pprof -http=localhost:5555 cpu.prof

 ## 2018 - 04 - 24